July 10th-July 20th, 2019 AE

 The Champions spent hours trekking across the fields of the Kavalah Province.
 They scaled large, grassy hills, and at the top, they could see the vast expanse of Astrelm.
 The wilderness was filled with marvelous sights that almost took his breath away.
 Jaden felt like he was on top of the world.

 The mountains surrounding the valley were topped with layers of white snow.
 Long rivers flowed through the land and into the ocean.
 The best part of it was that there wasn’t anyone else for miles.
 There weren’t that many demons lurking in this part of the kingdom, so they barely had to worry about encountering them.
 Instead, wild and majestic creatures roamed across the sea of greenery.
-They all left the war front further behind them as they traveled deep into the peaceful countryside.
+They admired the giant, wooly Mulhorns feasting on the grass, blissfully unaware of the horrors plaguing Astrelm.
+These six travelers knew they had left the war behind as they traveled deep into the peaceful countryside.

 About four hours into their trip, the Champions came across the decaying remains of a town ravaged by the Empire.
 While this valley was now free of the Empire, it still left its mark on the earth some time ago.
 This thriving center of human life was now reduced to a monument of their existence that returned to nature.
 Once standing tall in front of the town’s church, a statue of the goddess Astraea was toppled and left as a ghost still watching over the ruins.
 The corpses of Centurion Giants protruded from the ground like scarecrows, with eyes followed the Champions as they walked through the village.